 - a) Since S is a finite set, there are only finitely many colors that appear on the right side of a given tile.
-This means that if we have a correct tiling of our infinite horizontal line, then there must be two positions $x_1$ and $x_2$ (with $x_1 < x_2$ ) where the tiles have the same color c on their right side.
+This means that if we have a correct tiling of our infinite horizontal line, then there must be two positions x_1 and x_2 (with $x_1 < x_2$) where the tiles have the same color c on their right side.
 In this case, tile $x_1 + 1$ must also have the color c on its left side for a correct tiling.
 However, then the segment $[x_1 + 1, x_2]$ has color c on its outer face at both of its endpoints, and hence a periodic repetition of this finite segment allows us to tile the entire line correctly. - b) This observation implies that in order to find a solution, we only need to find a finite segment that (i) corresponds to a correct tiling, and (ii) starts and ends with the same color (let us call this a periodic segment).
 If such a segment does not exist, then our set of tiles does not allow a solution.

 Let n = |S|; this also means that there are at most n different colors appearing on the left side of a tile.
-This implies that if there exists a periodic segment at all, then the shortest periodic segment can have length at most n: if the shortest periodic segment was larger, then it would already contain two tiles with the same color on the left side, which would allow us to find an even shorter subsegment that is also periodic.
+This implies that if there exists a periodic segment at all, then the shortest periodic segment can have length at most n: if the shortest periodic segment was larger, then it would need to contain at least one tile twice, which would allow us to find an even shorter subsegment that is also periodic.